 - Warm beanie

-- Hat – Opt for a wide-brimmed hat with a cinch strap to protect your face from the sun while riding, like this one.
+- Hat – Opt for a wide-brimmed hat with a cinch strap to protect your face from the sun while riding, like this one, which also protects your neck.

 - Sandals – For campground showers, riding on hot days, and everything in between.
 If you’re planning to ride in sandals you might be more comfortable in a pair with a backstrap – lightweight Tevas are a great option.